feddelegrand7/ralger/README.md

              extn = "png") # without the .
 ```

-The images will be downloaded into the folder `here::here("myimages")`
+The images will be downloaded into the folder `here::here("myimages")`.
-and named `img-1`, `img-2`, `img-3` …according to the number of
-extracted images and by order of appearance in the web page.

 ## Sponsor